Blessingify/Airplane-Crashes-and-Fatalities-/README.md

 - Tableau - Analysis/ Creationg Report

 ### Data Cleaning/ Preparation
-In the initial data paration phase, we perform the following tasks:
+In the initial data preparation phrase, we perform the following tasks:
 1. Data loading and inspection.
 2. Handling missing  values.
 3. Data cleaning and formatting.